Code-Institute-Submissions/cookbook-30/README.md

 ---
 ## Testing
 ### Functionality

+All CRUD actions have been tested on the site and in the database by myself and some test users.
+The informtion saves correctly in the database and is visable on the site correctly via the db.

 All navigation, create recipe, edit, delete, log in and out and registration links have been checked and they all work correctly.

 Social media and third-party links all take the user to a new tab and have been checked.